shivannis/xandr-docs-public/xandr-docs/invest/buying-msn-inventory.md

 ## More questions?

-If you have any further questions about buying MSN inventory, please contact your Microsoft Advertising account representative.
+If you have any further questions about buying MSN inventory, contact your Microsoft Advertising account representative.